karilaa-dev/DEV209-FinalProject/README.md

    - Enable Email/Password authentication in the Authentication section
    - Create a Firestore database in Test mode
    - Get your Firebase configuration (Project settings > General > Your apps > Firebase SDK snippet > Config)
+   - Create a `.env` file in the root directory based on the `.env.example` template
-   - Open `src/services/firebase.js` and replace the placeholder values with your Firebase configuration
+   - Add your Firebase configuration values to the `.env` file

 ## Running Locally